pichenettes/mutable-instruments-documentation/docs/modules/elements/manual.md

 When you are all set, play the firmware update file into the module.
 While the module receives data, the exciter and resonator LEDs act as a level meter.
 Signal reception is optimal when the resonator LED is barely lit.
 Try adjusting the **BLOW** knob to change gain.
 When the end of the audio file is reached, the module automatically restarts - if it is not the case, please retry the procedure.

 In case the signal level is inadequate, the LEDs will blink with an alternating pattern.
 Press the encoder and retry with a higher gain.
 If this does not help, please retry the procedure from another computer/audio interface, and make sure that no piece of equipment (equalizer, FX processor) is inserted in the signal chain.

+* * *

+## Common issues

+### The tuning is very odd

+The frequency of the first mode (and thus, of the first harmonic of the spectrum) corresponds simply and predictably to the root note set by the **COARSE** and **FINE** knobs, transposed by the **V/OCT** input.

+If the module is configured to generate a harmonic spectrum (which means that the spectrum has harmonics at f0, 2 x f0, 3 x f0, 4 x f0 ; or equivalently, that the generated waveform is periodic), the perceived pitch is the same thing as the frequency of the first harmonic.

+If the module is configured to generate a non-harmonic spectrum (which means the waveform does not repeat itself, and the spectrum is made of partials in non-integer frequency ratios), then the pitch is a matter of perception - two people might disagree as to which note is actually produced.

+If you have a keyboard with a ring modulator, try a patch in which the two oscillators are detuned (not by an exact octave or fifth - something inbetween) and ring-moded.
+Now play an A on the keyboard.
+Does it really sound like an A or like some dissonant bell-ish tone?
+This bellish tone will perfectly and evenly follow what you play on the keyboard, it’s just that it’ll sound like a dissonant chord - not like a pure, periodic waveform.
+You might also be familiar with this phenomenon if you tried to identify the notes played by bells or cymbals, or a big sheet of metal or a plastic bucket.
+Elements can easily make such sounds - there’s only one position of **GEOMETRY** that generates a pure, harmonic spectrum (but it’s fairly easy to find it, because the pot has a “virtual notch” at this position).